SuLab/sulab.org/_members/ryan-thompson.md

    youtube:
 ---

 Ryan was a graduate student jointly in the lab until 2020.
+He is currently an Assistant Professor of Medicine in the Department of Data Driven and Digital Medicine at Icahn School of Medicine at Mount Sinai.